 - Electronic hacking night with Arduino

-We’re currently in the process of trying to form a Photography night, Craft night, and hopefully, a Cooking night.
+Ideas for other community nights include: Photography night, Craft night, Cooking night, Arduino night, 3D print night, Ladies night, and we’re open to Ideas!
 Why Community Nights?
 We want to help get those that are passionate about a topic in front of those that want to learn.
 We want to help reduce the friction!

 If you’re passionate about a subject and would love to help organize a Community Night, we’re always looking for you.

-Please get in touch with us at (maker [at] hicapacity [dot] org)!
+Please get in touch with us at (hello [at] hicapacity [dot] org)!